sgl-project/sglang/rust/README.md

 #### Option B: Development Mode

 For development purposes, you can install the package in editable mode:

+Warning: Using editable python binding can suffer from performance degradation!!
+Please build a fresh wheel for every update if you want to test performance.

 ```bash
 pip install -e .
 ```